-13. (1) The capacity of facilities for the storage of livestock manure on a holding may, to such extent as is justified in the particular circumstances of the holding, be less than the capacity specified in Article 9, 10, 11 or 12, as appropriate, in the case of a holding where-

-- (a) the occupier of the holding has a contract providing exclusive access to adequate alternative storage capacity located outside the holding, - (b) the occupier has a contract for access to a treatment facility for livestock manure, or - (c) the occupier has a contract for the transfer of the manure to a person authorised under and in accordance with the Waste Management Acts
+- 14. (1) The capacity of facilities for the storage of livestock manure on a holding may, to such extent as is justified in the particular circumstances of the holding, be less than the capacity specified in Article 10, 11, 12 or 13, as appropriate, in the case of a holding where- - (a) the occupier of the holding has a contract providing exclusive access to adequate alternative storage capacity located outside the holding, - (b) the occupier has a contract for access to a treatment facility for live-stock manure, or - (c) the occupier has a contract for the transfer of the manure to a person registered under and in accordance with the European Communities (Transmissible Spongiform Encephalopathies and Animal Byproducts) Regulations 2008 S.I.
+252 of 2008 to undertake the transport of manure. - (2) Subject to sub-article (3), the capacity of facilities for the storage of live-stock manure may be less than the capacity specified in Article 12 or 13, as appropriate, in relation to- - (a) deer, goats or sheep which are out-wintered at a grassland stocking rate which does not exceed 130 kg nitrogen at any time during the period specified in Schedule 4 in relation to the application of organic fertiliser other than farmyard manure, or

-1996 to 2003 or the Environmental Protection Agency Acts 1992 to 2007 to undertake the collection, recovery or disposal of the manure.

-(2) Subject to sub-article (3), the capacity of facilities for the storage of livestock manure may be less than the capacity specified in Article 11 or 12, as appropriate, in relation to-

-- (a) deer, goats or sheep which are out-wintered at a grassland stocking rate which does not exceed 130 kg nitrogen at any time during the period specified in Schedule 4 in relation to the application of organic fertiliser other than farmyard manure, or - (b) livestock (other than dairy cows, deer, goats or sheep) which are outwintered at a grassland stocking rate which does not exceed 85 kg nitrogen at any time during the period specified in Schedule 4 in relation to the application of organic fertiliser other than farmyard manure.

-(3) Sub-article (2) shall apply only in relation to a holding where all the following conditions are met-

-- (a) all the lands used for out-wintering of the livestock are comprised in the holding, - (b) the out-wintered livestock have free access at all times to the required lands, - (c) the amount of manure produced on the holding does not exceed an amount containing 140kg of nitrogen per hectare per annum, - (d) severe damage to the surface of the land by poaching does not occur, and - (e) the reduction in storage capacity is proportionate to the extent of outwintered livestock on the holding.

-(4) In this article, a grassland stocking rate of 130 kg or 85 kg of nitrogen, as the case may be, means the stocking of grassland on a holding at any time by such numbers and types of livestock as would in the course of a year excrete waste products containing 130 kg or 85 kg of nitrogen, as the case may be, per hectare of the grassland when calculated in accordance with the nutrient excretion rates for livestock specified in Table 6 of Schedule 2.
+- (b) livestock (other than dairy cows, deer, goats or sheep) which are outwintered at a grassland stocking rate which does not exceed 85 kg nitrogen at any time during the period specified in Schedule 4 in relation to the application of organic fertiliser other than farmyard manure. - (3) Sub-article (2) shall apply only in relation to a holding where all the following conditions are met- - (a) all the lands used for out-wintering of the livestock are comprised in the holding, - (b) the out-wintered livestock have free access at all times to the required lands, - (c) the amount of manure produced on the holding does not exceed an amount containing 140kg of nitrogen per hectare per annum, - (d) severe damage to the surface of the land by poaching does not occur, and - (e) the reduction in storage capacity is proportionate to the extent of outwintered livestock on the holding. - (4) In this article, a grassland stocking rate of 130 kg or 85 kg of nitrogen, as the case may be, means the stocking of grassland on a holding at any time by such numbers and types of livestock as would in the course of a year excrete waste products containing 130 kg or 85 kg of nitrogen, as the case may be, per hectare of the grassland when calculated in accordance with the nutrient excretion rates for livestock specified in Table 6 of Schedule 2.